Golfing Busan: A Guide to the Local Links

 Tong-do Country Club

-Located in nearby Yangsan, this 36 hole course is divided into the North and South courses.
+Located in nearby Yangsan, this 36-hole course is divided into northern and southern halves.
 With its close proximity to Busan, you can be surrounded by beautiful scenery in the afternoon, and be back in the city for your dinner meeting.
 Located near the Fantasia Theme Park, off the Gyeongbu Expressway.

 Facilities: Clubhouse, tea house and spa, putting and pitching area, pro shop.